Snodgras/snodgras.github.io/README.md

-# Dr. Samantha Snodgrass' research at a glance
+# Dr. Samantha Snodgrass' Research
+## Current Research
 This site is under development!
 Thank you for your patience!

 **NSF Postdoctoral Fellow at University of California Davis** (_February 2024 - January 2027_)